Job Prospects... At a glance

 Secondary school subjects that can give a good background to studying architecture and landscape architecture include: art, design, graphics, computer studies, environmental studies, history, biology, geography, physics, mathematics, communications, and technology.

-Architects and landscape architects must complete a degree programme.
-To become a registered architect, students must complete:
+Most architects and landscape architects complete a degree programme.
+To become a registered architect, one pathway is for those with:

 Landscape architects must complete one of the following accredited programmes:

 Average costs in 2018 for a domestic student.
 Costs vary between institutions.
 First time students may be eligible for fees-free tertiary education for their first year of study, which will reduce the total cost.
 For more information about fees-free eligibility, go to feesfree.govt.nz.
 Further costs include materials, textbooks, and accommodation.

 Rents vary from place to place.
 Estimated market rents by region, city and suburb are available on the MBIE Tenancy Services website.

 The StudyLink website provides general budget advice for students, and the Sorted website provides help with detailed budget planning.

 Both architecture and landscape architecture have three accredited programmes offered in New Zealand.